 9. Alcohol

 The fruit has been preserved in alcohol for a long time.
-Fruits, including peaches, cherries, and apricots, were soaked in brandy and given as a dessert after a meal in Europe throughout the eighteenth century.
+Throughout the eighteenth century, fruits, including peaches, cherries, and apricots, were soaked in brandy and given as dessert after a European meal.

 Alcohol, like salt and sugar, sucks water out of food, preventing microbial development.
 This process is ideal for extracting and infusing alcohols, such as cordials and rumptopf (a German way of storing summer fruit in alcohol).